Senate border security talks grind on as Trump invokes Nazi-era 'blood' rhetoric against immigrants

 Graham predicted the deliberations will go into next year.
 He was among 15 Republican senators who wrote to GOP leadership urging them to wait until the House returns Jan.
 8 to discuss the issue.

-Top GOP negotiator Sen. James Lankford of Oklahoma and Senate Republican Leader Mitch McConnell also signaled in their own letter Sunday that talks still had a ways to go, and that this week's planned procedural vote would likely fail.
+Top GOP negotiator Sen. James Lankford of Oklahoma and Senate Republican Leader Mitch McConnell also signaled in their own letter Sunday that talks still had a ways to go.
+Lankford said later that the January timeline was “realistic.”

 The Biden administration faces an increasingly difficult political situation as global migration is on a historic rise, and many migrants are fleeing persecution or leaving war-torn countries for the United States, with smugglers capitalizing on the situation.